 - Which products in your software stack do you intend to integrate with your CRM?

-5. Facilitating effective communication
+8. Facilitating effective seller communication

 When you have dozens—or hundreds—of employees creating records, contacts, and opportunities, booking meetings, and closing deals, it’s a given that they’ll work together inside the same platform, right?